Pakistan races to prevent overflow of biggest lake

-JAMSHORO, Pakistan - Pakistan was scrambling on Tuesday to widen a breach in its biggest lake and prevent the waters from overflowing to swamp nearby towns, worsening unprecedented floods that have inundated a third of the country.
+JAMSHORO, Pakistan - The authorities in Pakistan were scrambling on Tuesday to widen a breach in its biggest lake and prevent the waters from overflowing to swamp nearby towns, worsening unprecedented floods that have inundated a third of the country.

 Already, 100,000 people have been displaced from their homes in the effort to keep the lake from overflowing, an outcome that the authorities fear could affect hundreds of thousands more.

+Some have complained that shelters are crowded, while others have been reluctant to leave their possessions.

-"Till yesterday, there was enormous pressure on the dikes of Johi and Mehar towns, but people are fighting it out by strengthening the dikes," district official Murtaza Shah said Tuesday, adding that 80 per cent to 90 per cent of those affected had already fled.
+"Till yesterday, there was enormous pressure on the dykes of Johi and Mehar towns, but people are fighting it out by strengthening the dykes," district official Murtaza Shah said on Tuesday, adding that 80 per cent to 90 per cent of those affected had already fled.

-Those who remain are attempting to strengthen existing dikes with machinery provided by district officials.
+Those who remain are attempting to strengthen existing dykes with machinery provided by district officials.

-The waters have turned the nearby town of Johi into a virtual island, as a dike built by locals holds back the water.
+The waters have turned the nearby town of Johi into a virtual island, as a dyke built by locals holds back the water.

 "After the breach at Manchar, the water has started to flow.
 Earlier, it was sort of stagnant," one resident, Mr Akbar Lashari, said by telephone, following Sunday's initial breach of the freshwater lake.